OdRon/syncher/covid_docs.md

                 "identifier": "string, actual identifier, National ID... ", "patient_name": "string",
                 "justification": "int, reason for the test",
-                "county": "string",
+                "facility": "string, MFL Code or DHIS Code of the facility if any", "county": "string",
                 "subcounty": "string",
                 "ward": "string",